-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
+Offset Field Size (bytes) Value

+0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.

-Byte offset Field Size (bytes) Description 1 RequestResponseCode 1 0x61 = CAPABILITIES.
-See Table 5 - SPDM response codes.
+1 RequestResponseCode 1 0x61=CAPABILITIES

 2 Param1 1 Reserved.

 3 Param2 1 Reserved.

 4 Reserved 1 Reserved.

 5 CTExponent 1 Shall be the exponent of base 2, which used to calculate CT .
-See Table 7 - Timing specification for SPDM messages.
+See the Timing specification for SPDM messages table.
 The equation for CT shall be 2 CTExponent microseconds (μ s).
 For example, if CTExponent is 10 , CT is 2 10 =1024 μ s .

 6 Reserved 2 Reserved.

-8 Flags 4 See Table 14 - Flag fields definitions for the Responder.
+Offset Field Size (bytes) Value 8 Flags 4 See the Responder flag fields definitions table.
 12 DataTransferSize 4 This field shall indicate the maximum buffer size, in bytes, of the Responder for receiving a single SPDM message.
 The value of this field shall be equal to or greater than MinDataTransferSize.
-The DataTransferSize shall exclude transport headers, encryption headers, and MAC.
 16 MaxSPDMmsgSize 4 This field shall indicate the maximum size, in bytes, of the internal buffer of a Responder for processing a single Large SPDM message.
 This field shall be greater than or equal to DataTransferSize.

-- As described in other parts of this specification, a Requester or Responder can reverse roles or be both roles for certain SPDM messages and flows.
+As described in other parts of this specification, a Requester or Responder can reverse roles or be both roles for certain SPDM messages and flows.
 Thus, in general, an SPDM endpoint cannot send an SPDM message that exceeds the MaxSPDMmsgSize of the receiving SPDM endpoint.
 Specifically, a requesting SPDM endpoint shall not send a request that exceeds the size of the receiving SPDM endpoint.
 Likewise, a responding SPDM endpoint shall not send a response that exceeds the size of MaxSPDMmsgSize of the requesting SPDM endpoint.
 If the size of a response message exceeds the size of the MaxSPDMmsgSize of the requesting SPDM endpoint, the responding SPDM endpoint shall respond with ErrorCode == ResponseTooLarge or silently discard the request.
 Likewise, if the size of a request message exceeds the size of the MaxSPDMmsgSize of the responding SPDM endpoint, the responding SPDM endpoint shall respond with ErrorCode=RequestTooLarge or silently discard the request.
-Additionally, an SPDM endpoint should provide graceful error handling (for example, buffer overflow/underflow protection) in the event they receive an SPDM messages that exceed their MaxSPDMmsgSize. - 230 Table 13 Flag fields definitions for the Requester shows the flag fields definitions for the Requester. - Unless otherwise stated, if a Requester indicates support of a capability associated with an SPDM request or response message, it means the Requester can receive the corresponding request and produce a successful response.
+Additionally, an SPDM endpoint should provide graceful error handling (e.g., buffer overflow/underflow protection) in the event they receive an SPDM messages that exceed their MaxSPDMmsgSize.

+215 Requester flag fields definitions

+Unless otherwise stated, if a Requester indicates support of a capability associated with an SPDM request or response message, it means the Requester can receive the corresponding request and produce a successful response.
 In other words, the Requester is acting as a Responder to that SPDM request associated with that capability.
 For example, if a Requester sets CERT_CAP bit to 1, the Requester can receive a GET_CERTIFICATE request and send back a successful CERTIFICATE response message.